airbytehq/airbyte/docs/integrations/sources/hubspot.md

 | `tickets`                   | `tickets`                                                                                                    |
 | `workflows`                 | `automation`                                                                                                 |

-### Step 2: Set up the HubSpot source connector in Airbyte
+### Step 3: Set up the HubSpot source connector in Airbyte

 1. Log in to your [Airbyte Cloud](https://cloud.airbyte.com/workspaces) or Airbyte Open Source account.
-2. From the Airbyte UI, click **Sources**, then click on **+ New Source** and select **Confluence** from the list of available sources.
+2. From the Airbyte UI, click **Sources**, then click on **+ New Source** and select **HubSpot** from the list of available sources.
 3. Enter a **Source name** of your choosing.

 4. From the **Authentication** dropdown, select your chosen authentication method:
+#### For Airbyte Cloud users:
-   - To authenticate using OAuth for Airbyte Cloud, ensure you have [set the appropriate scopes for HubSpot](#step-1-set-up-the-authentication-method-and-scopes-in-hubspot) and then click **Authenticate your HubSpot account** to sign in with HubSpot and authorize your account.
+- To authenticate using OAuth, select **OAuth** and click **Authenticate your HubSpot account** to sign in with HubSpot and authorize your account.
+- To authenticate using a Private App, select **Private App** and enter the Access Token for your HubSpot account.

+#### For Airbyte Open Source users:
+- To authenticate using OAuth, select **OAuth** and enter your Client ID, Client Secret, and Refresh Token.
-   - To authenticate using a Private App, select **Private App** from the Authentication dropdown and enter the Access Token for your HubSpot account.
+- To authenticate using a Private App, select **Private App** and enter the Access Token for your HubSpot account.

 5. For **Start date**, use the provided datepicker or enter the date programmatically in the following format:
 `yyyy-mm-ddThh:mm:ssZ`.
 The data added on and after this date will be replicated.
 If this field is blank, Airbyte will replicate all data.
 6. Click **Set up source** and wait for the tests to complete.